MadeInShineA/MadeInShineA/README.md

 I love computer science and learning new things, whatever the field.
 I'm always looking for new projects to work on and improve my skills!

+Recently I have been working on a website called [Smash Map](https://www.smash-map.com) see the [GitHub repository](https://github.com/MadeInShineA/smash-map).

 ![](https://komarev.com/ghpvc/?username=MadeinShineA&color=00FFFF)